 Mom’s superhero power did not mean she could close off a teenage mouth with a force field.
-She was not a shapeshifter, unless you counted her six pregnancies.
+She was not a shapeshifter unless you counted her six pregnancies.
 Nor did she move at great speeds unless she was caught in the rain after her hair appointment.

-And, of course, when she spoke or sang.
+And when she spoke or sang.